notbilldavis/mm-mush-plugins/README.md

 Customizable panel to add buttons to.
 Can be tied to specific affects to show when you have an affect active and how much time is left on it.

+You will need to have the affectsbuttons_miniwindow.lua, badaffects_miniwindow.lua, and configuration_miniwindow.lua files in your MUSHclient\lua folder or this will crap out.

+Also have the SHOW-AFFECT-SPOILERS setting on in game to make sure you get all the events and stuff.

 ## Blackjack Helper

 Pretty self-explanitory, turn this on to keep feeding the dealer your vouchers.
 You have to explicitly turn this on, use responsibly.